olefriis/simplepvr-backend-ruby/README.md

 Or, if you've secured your web server with Basic HTTP Authentication like I told you to, specify username and password:

         curl -d "" -u me:secret localhost:4567/api/schedules/reload

+If you've been really good and enabled HTTPS, you should specify that (here we're also running on port 8443, and we've disabled curl's SSL validation, since we're running with a self-signed certificate...):

+        curl -d "" -u me:secret --insecure https://localhost:8443/api/schedules/reload

 Recordings
 ==========